IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

 This repo contains the code for **Shears**, a practical and novel solution that generates efficient models fine-tuned for downstream-specific tasks for real-world applications.
 Please refer to our paper for more details.

+> :warning: Please see the more recent work [SQFT](../SQFT).
+Its SparsePEFT strategy is not only comparable to Shears, but it can also merge adapters into sparse models without losing sparsity.

 ## News
 - **[2024.04.18]**  **Shears V1** paper has been released ([link](https://arxiv.org/abs/2404.10934)) and **accepted by NAACL 2024 (Industry Track)**. :books:
 - **[2024.04.11]**  Release training and inference code for **Shears V1**. :tada: